zilishen/documentation/content/nginx/admin-guide/monitoring/usage-tracking.md

 ## Overview

-NGINX Management Suite Instance Manager lets you to track and report on your NGINX products' usage; this is often required for commercial programs such as the [F5 Flex Consumption Program](https://www.f5.com/products/get-f5/flex-consumption-program).
-Once you have set up Instance Manager, you can configure your NGINX products to begin reporting.
+With NGINX Management Suite Instance Manager, you can track and report on your NGINX products' usage; this is often required for commercial programs such as the [F5 Flex Consumption Program](https://www.f5.com/products/get-f5/flex-consumption-program).
+Once you've set up Instance Manager, you can configure your NGINX products to begin reporting.
 You can then view your deployments and track their usage over time.
 When you [apply a JSON Web Token]({{< relref "nms/installation/add-license.md#apply-jwt-license" >}}) from MyF5 to Instance Manager, you can send usage reports to F5 on a regular basis or on-demand when needed.

 ## Install NGINX Instance Manager on a dedicated host {#install-instance-manager}